The Barbershop Initiative strives to prevent illness and early death among African-American men by providing preventive services at local barbershops.

 For more information, click here.

-The Men’s Health and Wellness Clinic provides non-emergency, primary medical care and chronic disease management for low-income, uninsured DeKalb County men.
-The Physicians Care Clinic provides the services, with funding from The Fulton-DeKalb Hospital Authority.
-The clinic is held in the Board of Health’s T.O.
-Vinson Health Center in Decatur and serves patients on Wednesday and Thursday evenings by appointment.
+The Men’s Health Clinic provides free non-emergency, primary medical care and chronic disease management services for low-income, uninsured DeKalb County men.
+Physicians Care Clinic and Ethne Health provides the services, with funding from The Fulton-DeKalb Hospital Authority.
+Appointments are required.

 Men’s Health and Wellness Fair